graphql/graphql-spec/spec/Section 3 -- Type System.md

 definitions.

-When representing a GraphQL schema using the type system definition language any *built-in directive* should be omitted for brevity.
+When representing a GraphQL schema using the type system definition language any *built-in directive* may be omitted for brevity.

 When introspecting a GraphQL service all provided directives, including any *built-in directive*, must be included in the set of returned directives.